How to get out of a timeshare: 6 best strategies

 • Your contact information, including mailing address, phone number and email

-This is one of the cheaper options to get out of a timeshare, considering you only need to purchase a stamp to send your letter.
+This is one of the less expensive options to get out of a timeshare, as you only need to purchase the stamp needed to send your letter.
 For best results, consider sending a registered letter to ensure that the timeshare company receives your document.

 A timeshare rescission letter sits on a desk with coffee, a plant, and a keyboard, illustrating how to get out of a timeshare.